adeoke/django-quarantine-workout-graphql/README.md

 ```

 Let us examine `users` to perform queries against, but before we do its a good point to note that the user
-model has a number of subfields available on it.
+the model has several subfields available on it.
 This includes, but is not limited to the following:

 ```text
 email